Jörgen EksellSenior Lecturer

 Research areas and keywords

-- strategic communication, brand communication, place branding, tourism, overtourism, over-tourism, hospitality, act of terror, terrorism, fear, cities, sustainability, urban sustainability
+- strategic communication, brand communication, place branding, tourism, overtourism, urban tourism, hospitality, act of terror, sustainability, fear, cities, safety

 My main research interest lies in the field of strategic communication, marketing and brand communication, place branding, service studies and hospitality.
 In recent years my research interest has focused more on the sustainable challenges that cities have to address today.